OpenHFT/Chronicle-Map/spec/1-design-goals.md

  https://en.wikipedia.org/wiki/ACID) here; see the detailed definition below in [Guarantees](#guarantees-1) section).
  - Chronicle Map runs only on little-endian architectures.
- - Chronicle Map is *not* distributed: the whole data store resides the memory of a single machine (a single file, if persisted).
+ - Chronicle Map is *not* distributed: the whole data store resides in the memory of a single machine (a single file, if persisted).

 ## Guarantees